by Structured Settlement Watchdog

 The BBB of Maryland's apparent "love affair" with structured settlement secondary market miscreants continues.

 BBB of Maryland has bestowed a dubious A+ rating on AnnuitySold LLC, associated with fraudster Richart Ruddie, whose textbook frauds were cited 18 times in a 2021 Utah law review treatise by UCLA Law professor Eugene Volokh.
-Richart Ruddie Annuity (as Ruddie is now apparently self identifying with a suffix since the last week or so in SEO circles) and his Owings Mills High School friend Ryan Blank, were associated with a number of companies (AnnuitySold and others) that in 2018 were banned from doing business in Maryland for 7 years, after a Maryland Attorney General investigation into AnnuitySold fraud.
-The telephone number on the BBB listing for AnnuitySold was not working at the time of publication.
+Richart Ruddie Annuity (as Ruddie is now apparently self-identifying with a suffix since the last week or so in SEO circles) and his Owings Mills High School friend Ryan Blank, were associated with a number of companies (AnnuitySold, Uber Funding, Axis Funding, Bendermere Funding and others) that were banned in 2018 from doing business in Maryland for 7 years, after a Maryland Attorney General investigation into AnnuitySold fraud.
+The telephone number on the BBB listing for AnnuitySold LLC was not working at the time of publication.

 BBB of Maryland also kept an A+ rating on Mount Airy Maryland resident David Springer's Sovereign Funding Group in 2015 despite proof in 2013 that Springer admitted under oath in a deposition to submitting two fictitious names to the BBB, both aliases that Springer testified in a June 28, 2013 deposition that he used.
 See BBB of Greater Maryland Gave Mt Airy Faker David Springer's Defunct "Entity" A+.

 BBB of Maryland, surely you can do better.
 How does a Maryland consumer differentiate a fraud from an honest company if relying on the BBB's current practice on display?

 March 26, 2022 Update: BBB of Maryland still displays March 26, 2022 with an A+ rating.
 Shameful